 Although Nyirjesy7 reported no systemic side effects with topical baclofen therapy, patients should be cautioned regarding the operation of automobiles or other dangerous machinery, and activities made hazardous by decreased alertness due to the possibility of sedation.
 Patients should also be cautioned that the central nervous system effects of baclofen may be additive to those of alcohol and other CNS depressants.

 Baclofen is a pregnancy category C drug.
 There are no adequate and well-controlled studies that have been performed with pregnant women.
-Baclofen should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Therefore, these ingredients should not be given to pregnant women.

 Overdosage of baclofen include vomiting, muscular hypotonia, drowsiness, accommodation disorders, coma, respiratory depression and seizures.